tbonnair/academic-online-cv/content/publication/regularization-of-mixture-models-for-robust-principal-graph/index.md

   - admin
   - Aurélien Decelle
   - Nabila Aghanim
-summary: The extraction of patterns from spatially structured point-cloud datasets is ubiquitous in many fields of science.
-In this work, we address the case of extracting one-dimensional structure from such data by formulating the problems in terms of a regularised version of a mixture model.
+summary: <p align="justify">The extraction of patterns from spatially structured point-cloud datasets is ubiquitous in many fields of science.
+In this work, we address the case of extracting one-dimensional structure from such data by formulating the problems in terms of a regularised version of a mixture model.</p>
 url_dataset: ""
 url_project: ""
 author_notes: []